KONS2010 – History and Theory of Conservation

 10 credits overlap with KONS4511 – Konserveringshistorie, prosjektbasert konservering

-- The teaching consists of lectures (24 hours) and seminars (10 hours).
+- The teaching consists of lectures (20 hours)

 - The course uses Canvas as its learning environment for sharing teaching resources.